Last updated: 04/23/2025

 Lung function tests are useful to obtain a baseline of the individual’s lung function and facilitate monitoring over time.

-Currently, no test can accurately predict the course of the disease (prognosis) and progression seems to vary greatly from one person to another, though there has been a significant improvement in our understanding of LAM in the past decade.
-Patients with LAM have a favorable life expectancy with a transplant-free survival of more than 20 years from the time of diagnosis.
+Currently, no test can accurately predict the course of the disease (prognosis), and progression seems to vary greatly from one person to another, though there has been a significant improvement in our understanding of LAM in the past decade.
+People with LAM have a favorable life expectancy with a transplant-free survival of more than 20 years from the time of diagnosis.

 Treatment

 Drugs that temporarily widen the bronchial tubes (bronchodilators) may help to alleviate breathing difficulties (asthma-like symptoms) in some patients.
-Influenza and pneumococcal vaccination are recommended due to the pulmonary vulnerability of individuals with LAM.
+Influenza, pneumococcal and COVID-19 vaccines are recommended due to the pulmonary vulnerability of individuals with LAM.
 Supplemental oxygen should be administered to qualifying patients as needed.
 As with other respiratory conditions, patients with LAM may benefit from pulmonary rehabilitation.
 In individuals with severe cases of LAM, lung transplantation may be considered.

 Renal angiomyolipomas pose a risk for internal bleeding especially as they increase in size.
 Interventional radiology procedures such as embolization or treatment with sirolimus may be needed to reduce the risk of bleeding.
 Surgical resection is rarely needed and should be reserved as a last resort.